Off-Road Diesel vs. Regular Diesel: What’s the Difference?

 Performance and Efficiency: Does It Matter?

 You might wonder if off-road diesel performs differently or affects mileage compared to regular diesel.
 While both have nearly identical energy content and provide sufficient power for diesel engines, the key difference is in the additives.
-Off-road diesel lacks the emission-reducing additives found in regular diesel, making it unsuitable for on-road use.
+When both fuels meet the same ASTM D975 specifications, off-road diesel and on-road diesel provide comparable engine performance.
+The red dye does not affect cetane rating, lubricity, energy content, or combustion performance.
+Differences in performance generally result from the fuel supplier’s additive package rather than whether the fuel is dyed.

 Off-road equipment, such as construction machinery and heavy trucks, is built to handle the less refined nature of off-road diesel, so it performs well in these applications.
 These machines don’t require the same level of emissions control as on-road vehicles, making off-road diesel a suitable choice.